hncpr1992/JobParser/README.md

 n is the number of search pages you want to scrap, for example, if n = 10, you will collect information of 10*10 = 100 jobs.
 Then, we get the job information data frame and could conduct analysis on it.
 Then sample data is like

 <img src="img/Sample_data.png">

+The generated data is in the data/ directory

 ## R shiny visualization